 Global Insurance Settlements Funds PLC (GISF) is incorporated in Ireland as an umbrella type investment company with segregated liability between sub-funds.
 The first sub-fund launched, GIS General Fund (the Fund), is listed on the Irish Stock Exchange.

-Anti-Selection bias is the phenomenon where individuals with a positive outlook on their health are more likely to sell their Life Policy and those of a similar health status but with a negative outlook.
-Hence the probability of experiencing early maturities by the new owner is reduced.
+Anti-Selection bias is the phenomenon where individuals with a positive outlook on their health are more likely to sell their Life Policy.
+Hence, the probability of experiencing early maturities by the new owner is reduced.

-A mortality curve is normally supplied by the Medical Underwriter of each life policy and shows the Historical mortality experience of a pool of lives which closely resemble the health characteristics of the insured life.
+A mortality curve is normally supplied by the Medical Underwriter of each life policy.
+It shows the Historical mortality experience of a pool of lives resembling the health characteristics of the insured life.